-Windward System Five point of sale software can be set up in many different configurations, so it would be difficult to give you the exact specifications for your business without first knowing how you operate.
+Windward System Five point of sale software can be set up in many different configurations, so it is difficult to specify the exact specifications for your business without first knowing how you operate.
 When you’re ready to make your purchase, our sales experts will gladly spend time with you to design your network and give you a shopping list.

 We generally don’t deal in hardware, so you can rely on us to provide an independent, unbiased evaluation on your quotation.

-All you need to operate Windward System Five is a Windows-based computer capable of running Windows 7 or Windows 8.
-As your business needs grow, you may want to add more users, which you could operate using a small peer-to-peer network of two or three computers.
-Or perhaps you’ll need a dedicated client/server network that can handle anywhere from three to 200 computers, either in a single location or scattered across your business network.
+All you need to operate Windward System Five is a Windows-based computer capable of running currently supported versions of Microsoft Windows Professional Operating Systems such as Windows 8 Pro or Windows 10 Pro (recommended).
+As your business needs grow, you'll need to add more users, which you could operate using a small peer-to-peer network or a dedicated client/server network that can handle anywhere from three to 200 computers, either in a single location or scattered across your business network.
 In any of these situations, Windward’s point of sale software will help you run your business, instead of just reporting on it.

 As the backbone of your business, your server hardware should be of server quality, not just a low-end workstation.
 You don’t need to spend a lot of money on one, but if you buy a discount machine to use as a server, there’s a higher probability that you will run into problems.
 For the type of CPU, amount of RAM and other specs you’ll need, please refer to the minimum requirements for the server software that you’re going to purchase.

-Windward System Five point of sale software works well with Microsoft Windows 2008 or 2012 Servers, in either a 32-bit or 64-bit architecture, as the operating systems for your network.
+Windward System Five point of sale software works well with Microsoft Windows Server 2012, 2016 and 2019 in either a 32-bit or 64-bit architecture, as the operating systems for your network.
 For more information, read our Networking Best Practices.

 Your workstations don’t need to be as powerful and robust as your server hardware, but faster is always better.
 For minimum requirements on CPU and RAM, please refer to the minimum requirements for the operating system software that you’re going to purchase with your hardware.

-These machines can run Microsoft Windows 7 or Windows 8.
+These machines can run Microsoft Windows 8 Pro or Windows 10 Pro (recommended).
 For more specific information, view our Supported Equipment List.
-For those who are looking at updated systems and hardware, testing for Windows 10 support is currently under way.

-are the best option because they are quiet, fast and can handle images very well for printing documents that enhance your company's brand (logos letterhead etc.).
-Here is a breakdown of other options:
+Laser printers are the best option because they are quiet, fast and can handle images very well for printing documents that enhance your company's brand (logos, letterhead, etc.).
+In the following, a breakdown of other options is provided.

 Generally, a receipt printer prints a receipt that’s 40 columns wide.
 However, a receipt can also be 80 columns wide, which is the width of a standard 8.5” x 11" sheet of paper.
 The 80-column format is usually printed on an impact or dot matrix printer, which allows two, three or even four copies to be simultaneously printed.
 This application is handy for businesses that print pick slips and packing slips at the point of sale.
 Thermal process 80 column printers, though not common are available.
 There are two basic types of receipt printers (based on print method).